JacobsonRobotics/UnifiedRobotEnvironment/docs/README.md

 ## License:

-URE operates under a proprietary license.
+URE operates under the MIT License.
 Please review the license agreement provided with this repository for more information.

 ## Disclaimer: